Safe Place Research

 The Center for Pediatric Clinical Effectiveness (CPCE) promotes research on how to best manage pediatric illnesses, disseminates knowledge gained from this research, and implements best practices to improve the quality of care delivered to children in the CHOP Care Network.

-Center for Injury Research and Prevention
+Center for Violence Prevention

 The Center for Violence Prevention (CVP) is dedicated to advancing efforts to reduce the exposure to and impact of violence among children, teens, and families through community-focused research, and innovative, evidence-based programs that are implemented, disseminated, and sustained across clinical, school and neighborhood settings.
 The work is trauma-informed and rooted in racial equity and social justice.

 The mission of the Center for Healthcare Quality and Analytics is to deliver high quality care (safe, effective, efficient, patient centered) while promoting responsible stewardship of our resources and engagement of our staff.
 Within CHQA, the Center of Health Equity provides expertise to ensure that all patients have the opportunity to receive high quality care by providing consultative support for health equity-focused quality improvement initiatives and fostering a culture of health equity across the quality improvement continuum.

 The purpose of this program is to promote and support CHOP investigators in conducting health services pilot research studies in the area of child maltreatment.
 Selected proposals will be supported for up to a maximum of $6,000 for one year.
 Projects should be able to be completed within one year.
 Projects designed to investigate disparities and/or improve equity of child maltreatment prevention, treatment or outcomes are especially encouraged.